RACE IN AMERICA`

 Yes they have taken from many of us our will to fight back, to fight for, and strive for unlimited heights.
 So many of us that it is a losing battle to fight police corruption, to vote, and/or run for elected office.
 Those among who feel this way, look upon those of us who do these things as sell outs, so call house negroes, and 'uncle Toms'.

 Former General & Secretary of Stae Colin Powell says that he teaches his grandchildren about slavery and the injustice we have experienced here in the USA.
 To those who ask him why when those days are over and say that there are blacks who are successful and have reach heights like himself, Colin Powell replies 'So what if some of us have become successful.
-It is not over until every last one of us is allowed the same equal opportunities
+It is not over until every last one of us is allowed the same equal opportunities.

 Even this great black man who happens to be a Republican understands to real plight of Black people.